Out-of-equilibrium contributions to charm hadrons in a fluid-dynamic approach: Charm out-of-equilibrium corrections

-where $p^\tau$ is the time-component of the four momentum in Milne coordinates.
-We highlight that for symmetry reasons the diffusion current is zero at the formation time of heavy quarks $\tau_i$.
-However, the dependence of $n_{\rm coll}$ on $p_x$ and $p_y$, due to the free-streaming, yields a non-zero diffusion current at time $\tau_0$.
+We highlight that for symmetry reasons the diffusion current is zero at the formation time of heavy quarks.
+However, the dependence of $n_{\rm coll}$ on $p_x$ and $p_y$, due to the free-streaming, yields a non-zero diffusion current at time $\tau_0$ after the free-streaming phase.

-Figure~\ref{fig:initial_charm_fields} shows the radial component of the diffusion current (left panel) and of the charm density (right panel) before and after free-streaming, considering $\tau_i = 0.1 \ \mathrm{fm}/c$ (dashed line) and $\tau_0 = 0.4 \ \mathrm{fm}/c$ (solid line), for the 0--10\% central \PbPb collisions at \fivenn.
+We initialize our fields on a hypersurface of radius 30 fm and at constant proper time $\tau_0 = \mathrm{const} = 0.4 \ \mathrm{fm}/c$.
+Figure~\ref{fig:initial_charm_fields} shows the radial component of the diffusion current (left panel) and of the charm density (right panel) after free-streaming at $\tau_0$, considering the 0--10\% central \PbPb collisions at \fivenn.
 The initial production time of charm quarks is set according to the timescale for producing a charm–anticharm pair, as estimated from the uncertainty principle.
-After free-streaming, the charm quarks develop a non-zero diffusion current, whose amplitude is comparable to that produced at late times $\tau \sim 10 \ \mathrm{fm}/c$, as reported in our previous work~\cite{Capellino:2023cxe}.
+After free-streaming, the charm quarks develop a non-zero diffusion current, whose amplitude is one order of magnitude bigger than the one produced at late times $\tau \sim 10 \ \mathrm{fm}/c$, as reported in our previous work~\cite{Capellino:2023cxe}.
 The influence of the initial diffusion on the evolution of $\nu^\mu_q$ is investigated in detail in Sec.~\ref{sec:evolution_fields}.
 The density of charm quarks peaks at the center of the fireball and decreases smoothly with distance, until at $r \geq 8 \ \rm{fm}$ the number of produced charm quarks becomes negligible.
 Notice that after the free-streaming phase, the density profile decreases due to the Bjorken expansion along the longitudinal axis.
 Nevertheless, the number of charm quarks remains conserved in time due to the buildup of the diffusion current.